selhorn/f5-openstack-docs/docs/lbaas/topic_agent-redundancy-scaleout.rst

     .. tip::

         * Be sure to provide the iControl endpoints for all BIG-IP devices you'd like the agents to manage.
-        * You can configure the F5 agent once, on the Neutron controller, then copy the agent config file (:file:`/etc/neutron/services/f5/f5-openstack-agent.ini`) over to the other hosts.
+        * You can configure the |agent-long| once, on the Neutron controller, then copy the agent config file (:file:`/etc/neutron/services/f5/f5-openstack-agent.ini`) over to the other hosts.

 #. :ref:`Start the F5 agent` on each host.